thehamop1/AdvSoftwareEngineeringProject/ProjectProposal/README.md

     - The goal of this project is to implement a conversational interface to source control.
 The application will use either voice or text as a means for the user to interface with the source control application.
 The application will allow the user to make queries to the source control database (git history).
 This should allow non-experienced users to gain information about their projects.

 # Technology Stack
+    - NodeJS
-    - Python (If a backend is needed)
+    - Javascript/React (If custom front end needed)
-    - Javascript/React
-    - Google Diagflow ES
+    - Google Diagflow ES/Google Actions
     - Github API
-    - AWS S3 Bucket

 # Sprint 0
 ## Business Goal/Objective